SchildCode/VBA-Cleaner/README.md

   * Exports all components to temp.
   * Removes **non-document** components (Std modules, Classes, Forms) and re-imports them fresh (forms bring their `.frx`).
   * For **document modules** (`ThisWorkbook`, sheet/chartsheet modules), it **clears all lines** and **re-inserts only the code body** from the exported `.cls` (strips `VERSION/BEGIN…End` and `Attribute` lines so they don’t appear in the code window).
-* **What it doesn’t do:** Change Tools→References, project password, name, or compile settings.
+  * It doesn't meddle with global VBA-project settings such as Tools→References, project password, name, or compile settings.

 **Use when:** you want a fast rebuild of the VBA project to remove stale p-code/stream fragmentation **without** touching the workbook container.